abdessalllam/Cloudstack-Installation/README.md

 - Configuring all the security bits

 ## Before You Start
+- You may or may not run `./safe_network_test.sh` before running the main Installer to check if your network is bridgeable (Not even sure if that a word.
+Hahhh).
+It's not required.
+So, Anyway, You do you.

 ### Hardware Requirements
 Listen, don't try to run this on a potato.
 You'll need:
 - **CPU**: Something with VT-x (Intel) or AMD-V (AMD) - basically any decent server CPU from the last decade